 START YOUR OWN THING

 Start something of your own.
 A blog.
 A writing group.
 A chapbook.
 A reading series.
-If you are able to—find ways to connect with writers in real life in your community.
+Find ways to connect with writers in real life in your community.

 CREATE DEADLINES AND STRUCTURE